nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [Go back to [Table of Contents](#table-of-contents)]

 ---
-## Adding patient status: addpattodo
+## Adding patient todo: addpattodo
 Adds an entry to the list of patient todos.
 This list can be viewed by the [view](#viewing-the-details-of-a-specific-person--view) command.